 The purpose of this LEIS is to respond to Section 4 of the Act.
-The LEIS will provide the basis for determining whether the limited collection of gull eggs can occur without impairing the biological sustainability of the gull population in the park.
+The LEIS will provide the basis for determining whether the limited collection of gull eggs can occur within the park without impairing the biological sustainability of the park's gull population.
 The analysis will also provide the basis for a Secretarial recommendation to Congress for legislation authorizing gull-egg harvest.
 If Congress authorizes this activity, the NPS would promulgate regulations to implement a gull egg harvest.